 This long-established event was organised by our Director of Liturgy, Mr Cyril Murphy (OC ’80) and Ms Liz Griffin of the Ethos Department, with considerable help from the music teachers.
-Following an introduction by the Assistant Headmaster, Mr Martin Wallace, the pace never flagged from the opening strains of ‘Silent Night’ to the triumphant ‘O Come All Ye Faithful’ at the conclusion.
-The first part of the service was taken up by the Nativity Story, scripted by Tom Goodman (OC’13) and narrated by Mr Declan O’Keeffe, which included several well-known carols sung by our very own Schola Cantorum with solos by Sean Lannen and musical accompaniment by Ms Catherine Heslin on the feadóg stáin and a thoughtful recital of Journey of the Magi by T.S.
+Following an introductory prayer by the Rector, Fr Michael Sheil SJ (OC’56) the pace never flagged from the opening strains of ‘Silent Night’ to the triumphant ‘O Come All Ye Faithful’ at the conclusion.
+The first part of the service was taken up by the Nativity Story, scripted by Tom Goodman (OC’13) and narrated by Mr Declan O’Keeffe.
+This included several well-known carols sung by our very own Schola Cantorum with solos by Sean Lannen and musical accompaniment by Ms Catherine Heslin on the feadóg stáin and a thoughtful recital of Journey of the Magi by T.S.
 Eliot.

 Mr Declan O’Keeffe, Head of Communications